Network Time Security

 Network Time Security (NTS) is an important security upgrade to the Network Time Protocol (NTP) that most computers use to set their clocks.
 It eliminates the possibility of security and denial-of-service issues caused by someone remotely tampering with the time on your system.

-System76 is proud to offer three NTS-enabled NTP servers located in the USA and free to use anywhere in the world.
+System76 is proud to offer five NTS-enabled NTP servers that are free to use anywhere in the world.

 Contact: time@system76.com